 - i.
 In improving social protection and the general well-being of Jamaicans, the Government is focusing on the social inclusion and protection of the vulnerable in society, and is seeking ways to improve the abilities, opportunities, and dignity of people in the society, especially for those who are vulnerable and are at a disadvantage on the basis of poverty, their identity, age, disability and illness.
-The primary focus is on social transformation, enhancement of values and attitudes, social equality and civic involvement, all of which are embodied in the strategies being pursued, such as poverty reduction; social security; and social welfare; and legislative and policy formulation consultation. - ii.
+The primary focus is on social transformation through a comprehensive reform of social security, enhancement of values and attitudes, social equality (eg. strengthening the social safety net) and civic involvement, all of which are embodied in the strategies being pursued, such as poverty reduction; social security; and social welfare; and legislative and policy formulation consultation. - ii.
 The Government is also focusing on increasing opportunities for Jamaicans to own lands and houses, have access to potable water, feel safe and secure on the nation's roads, and live in a clean environment. - iii.
-The success of social inclusion and protection will be measured using the indicators relevant to the programmes relating to national insurance and social benefits; social intervention; child care and protection; advancement in health and education (eg. PATH); inclusion and protection of the disabled; and rehabilitation of unattached youth.
+The success of social inclusion and protection will be measured using the indicators relevant to the programmes relating to national insurance and social benefits; social intervention; childcare and protection; advancement in health and education (eg. PATH); inclusion and protection of the disabled and elderly; and rehabilitation of unattached youth.
 Other measures of success will focus on improvement in road safety; environmental stewardship and protection; and home and land ownership.